 The findings contained in our report should be considered by healthcare providers and commissioners when making decisions about the sort of care for young people that they wish to support, said Porter.

 Music therapy has been around for a thousand years.
 In fact, ancient Greek philosophers used music for therapy.
 Depressed people were instructed to listen to the calming music of a flute.

 However, in modern times, formal music therapy practices began in the 1940s.
 After the Second World War, mental health professionals used music therapy on soldiers with PTSD.

 Musicians visit mental institutions to play music for soldiers who had trauma.
 Since then medical professionals began to realize the usefulness of music therapy.

 How does music therapy reduce depression?

-The therapy addresses a person’s physical, emotional and social needs.
-Creating and listening to a music allows individuals to express their inner world without actually speaking about it.
+The therapy addresses a person’s physical, emotional, and social needs.
+Creating and listening to music allows individuals to express their inner world without actually speaking about it.